Historical LandmarkReligious OrganizationThe Church of Jesus Christ of Latter-day Saints

 The Hamblin Home in Santa Clara, Utah, is the place where Jacob Hamblin, Southern Utah Indian Mission president, lived with his family beginning in 1863.
 Because of Hamblin’s service among the American Indians in the region, the home functioned as the headquarters for the mission.
 Today it is a historic site and is open for public tours.
 The home and furnishings have been restored to reflect their 1860s appearance.
 Tours of the home tell about Hamblin’s lifelong dedication to serving American Indians and about his family and their life on the frontier of southern Utah Territory.

-Customers praised the knowledgeable and friendly guides who provided informative tours about Jacob Hamblin and the history of the area.
+Customers praised the knowledgeable and friendly guides who provided informative tours about Jacob Hamblin and local history.

 Historical Value

-Many visitors appreciated the rich historical context and stories shared during the tours, highlighting the significance of the site.
+Many reviews highlighted the interesting historical context and stories shared during the tours, making it a worthwhile visit.

 Accessibility